happycod3r/fzf-tools/README.md

 ------

 ### [fzf-exec-scripts](#fzf-exec-scripts)
 >**This command will allow you to search for a script/s within the desired directory and its subdirectories, allowing you to interactively select and execute the desired script/s with their respective interpreters.

-**
+When more than one script is selected they are all executed consecutively one after the other.**

 ```bash
 function fzf-exec-scripts() {
 	local directory="$1"